khulnasoft/khulnasoft/doc/dev/background-information/languages/go_errors.md

 We disallow use of error packages — including the stdlib [`errors`](https://golang.org/pkg/errors/) package — (enforced by a lint pass in CI) other than our internal `github.com/khulnasoft/khulnasoft/lib/errors` package.

 We also require the use of `errors.Newf` over the use of `fmt.Errorf`, which also constructs an error type.
-This is to ensure that each error constructed by Sourcegraph is tagged with a stack depth and allows redaction of content within user-visible strings.
+This is to ensure that each error constructed by Khulnasoft is tagged with a stack depth and allows redaction of content within user-visible strings.

 ## Use of `errors.New`